roitraining/kbernetes-onboard/setup/README.md

 You must do the following:

 1. Create a new google cloud project to host the onboard example
-2. Use the cloud console to create an empty Firestore database.
-    WARNING !
-If you don't create the firestore db, the setup script will permanently ruin your project and you will have to create a new one.
+2. Use the cloud console to create an empty Firestore database in the US Region WARNING !
+If you don't create the firestore db, the setup script will permanently ruin your project and you will have to create a new one and start again
 3. Run the following command in cloud shell in your new project to create a static ip  called 'hip-local':

     gcloud compute addresses create hip-local --global

-4. Go to the DNS management screens for a domain name you control and create DNS entry for hiplocal.yourdomain.ext pointing at the hip-local static ip address you created above
+4. Find the ip in the console, go to the DNS management screens for a domain name you control and create DNS entry for hiplocal.yourdomain.ext pointing at the hip-local static ip address
-5. Setup a firebase project for your new project
-8. Enable Google login in the authentication section
-9. Add your new hiplocal.yourdomain.ext domain to  the list of authorized domains
-10. Copy the web setup config from firebase (you will need it very soon)

 # Setting up the environment and running the script